 You’ve never had oven baked chicken breast like this before.
-Super crunchy, juicy, full of flavor, and EASY to make, this is a MUST try recipe.
+Super crunchy, crispy, juicy, full of flavor, and EASY to make, this is a MUST try recipe, and one of those fabulously easy chicken breast recipes with few ingredients.

 You may or may not already know that I can be something of … a recipe snob.
 My recipes do not involve things like “Ranch Packets”, Italian Salad Dressing marinades, or crumbled taco-flavored tortilla chips.
 I like to make food full of ingredients I can pronounce, and I will go ahead and tell you that although this holds true for this recipe, something about it does feel a little like those recipes I avoid because it’s just so EASY.
 Like I must be cheating or something.